sahil27x/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 BanditPolicy defines an early termination policy based on slack criteria, and a frequency and delay interval for evaluation.
 Slack factor - The amount of slack allowed with respect to the best performing training run.
 This factor specifies the slack as a ratio.
 Slack Amount - The amount of slack allowed with respect to the best performing training run.
 This factor specifies the slack as an absolute amount.

-The best model parameters here were a C value of 7.22 and a max_iter value of 97.
-The model's accuracy was ~91.4%.

 ## AutoML
 I defined the following configuration for the AutoML run: